-5. Persistent pain
+5. Persistent Pain

-There is no guarantee that knee replacement will make you pain-free.
+There is no guarantee that shoulder replacement will make you pain-free.

-6. Loosening, wear or breakage of the artificial knee
+6. Loosening, wear or breakage of the artificial shoulder

-Knee implants can loosen, parts can wear and rarely, a device does break.
+The goal of shoulder replacement is to reduce pain and restore function.
+However, shoulder implants can loosen, parts can wear and rarely, a device does break.
 Such occurrences are typically accompanied by pain and/or loss of function, and may require additional surgery.